ORTIZ LAB

 our goals

 The goal of our research is to examine how mechanisms (oxytocin, vasopressin, and other neurotransmitters) regulate social behavior.
 We accomplish this by integrating microfluidics (brain-on-chip) technology.
 We can keep brain slices alive on a 3D printed chip and examine neural activity when given a specific neurotransmitter/drug.
-The animal model we use is the prairie vole.
+The animal models we use are the prairie vole and mice.

 microfluidics